aws-samples/automated-emails-for-bedrock-knowledgebases/README.md

 # Pre-reqs

+1. NodeJS and NPM
+2. Environment has been bootstrapped

+   `npx cdk bootstrap aws://{{AWS_ACCOUNT_NUMBER}}/{{AWS_REGION}}`
-1. You must own a valid domain name and have configuration rights over it.
+3. You own a valid domain name and have configuration rights over it.
 NOTE: If you have a domain name registered in Route53 and managed in this same account this app will configure SES for you.
 If your domain is managed elsewhere then some manual steps will be necessary (see Deployment Steps below).
-2. The Bedrock models used for embedding and querying must be enabled.
+4. You have enabled the Bedrock models used for embedding and querying must.
    See [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-add) for more info.
 If you are using the default models, these are the ones to enable:
     1. Amazon Titan Embed Text v2